oceanhackweek/ohw24_MessageMeWhenItsHot_the_MHW_Vis-Report_app_au/README.md

   - QC issues are identified (e.g. outliers, drift)​

+DISCLAIMER: Until Near Real-Time data is available from the IMOS moorings and FishSOOP, the alerts will be send when new delayed data is added instead.
+The pla is to send an email with a summary of the data that has been added in relation to the dataset that is available.

 ​The idea is to create a Web App that shows plots similar to the ones in https://www.isithotrightnow.com, but for the ocean.
 We can look at code from [this project last year](https://github.com/oceanhackweek/ohw23_proj_fancymoorings) - [presentation](https://www.youtube.com/watch?v=90t6h36-BOQ&list=PLVH-j9gOscWmTQNctTx07pf97BRuUxCBX&index=3)

 ## Datasets
 - IMOS Mooring data: